jzhou316/botnet-detection/README.md

 test_f1 = result_dict_avg['f1']
 ```

-And we mainly compare the average F1 score to compare across models.
+And we mainly use the average F1 score to compare across models.

 ## To Train a Graph Neural Network for Topological Botnet Detection